dl4mia/00_first_steps/README.md

 # First steps

 Welcome to the DL4MIA 2024 first exercise!
-In this set of exercises, we will ease out into the scientific use of Python for image analysis by manipulating a stack of images, saving and loading it.
-Additional optional exercises are available in the exercise sheet for those who are fast!
+In this set of exercises, we will set up the VDI!

 # DL4MIA 2023: 00 - First steps

-In these first exercises of the Course, we will introduce a few tools that will be used throughout the week (git, conda, jupyter, numpy, tifffile).

-## Content

-1. Connection
-2. Notes about using the VDI
-3. Notes about the exercises

-## Connection

 The entire DL4MIA course exercises will take place in the VDI virtual machines.